metalsmith/metalsmith.io/src/index.md

 # A Little Secret
-We keep referring to Metalsmith as a "static site generator", but really it's a lot more than that.
-Since everything is a plugin, the core library is really just an abstraction for manipulating a source directory.
+We keep referring to Metalsmith as a "static site generator", but it's a lot more than that.
+Since everything is a plugin, the core library is actually just an abstraction for manipulating a directory of files.

 Which means you could just as easily use it to make...